 b.
-Update on implementing revisions to CFR 29.30 (AA/EEO requirements)
+Proposed revision to CFR 29.30

 Owen reported that the Bureau has yet to receive guidance from the U.S. Department of Labor.
 Therefore, the Bureau's message to the state committee and sponsors continues to be, "stay tuned."
-To prepare for the revisions, the Bureau recently trained all apprenticeship training representatives (ATRs) in affirmative action / equal employment opportunity matters, such as CFR 29.29 and how to conduct compliance reviews.
+To prepare for the revisions, the Bureau recently trained all apprenticeship training representatives (ATRs) in CFR 29.29 and how to conduct compliance reviews.
 The ATRs had various levels of experience with the subject and registered apprenticeship, so the training provided a strong baseline across the staff.
 The Bureau expects to receive the guidance before the committee's fall meeting.

 c.
-Update on WI 2017 WI Act 148 (apprentice-to-journeyworker ratio)
+WI 2018 WI Act 148

-Owen reported that this law set the apprentice-to-journey worker ratio at 1:1 for all registered apprenticeships and removed the Bureau's ability to modify the ratio.
-However, the law does not supersede ratios established by collective bargaining agreements.
+Owen reported that this law set the apprentice-to-journey worker ratio at 1:1 for all apprenticeship programs and removed the Bureau's ability to modify the ratio.
+The law applies to the state committee's registered apprenticeships, but the programs already use a 1:1 ratio.
+He noted that the law is superseded by collective bargaining agreements.